-From 1869 de Wiersse was lived in by J.B. van Limburg Stirum, who married a van Heeckeren.
+From 1869 de Wiersse was lived in by J.B.van Limburg Stirum, who married a van Heeckeren.

-They had plans drawn up (which survive in the archives of de Wiersse to reface the house in the Neo-Renaissance manner then fashionable and to romanticise the surroundings of the house by changing the shape of the moats and even the stream (as well as the planting) into one of total, curved, assymetry.
+They had plans drawn up (which survive in the archives of de Wiersse) to reface the house in the neo-Renaissance manner then fashionable and to romanticise the surroundings of the house by changing the shape of the moats and even the stream (as well as the planting) into one of total, curved, asymetry.

-Fortunately van Limburg Stirum's funds did not allow him to complete his scheme - and his wife's pleas, to leave her parents' old house alone, prevailed.
+Fortunately van Limburg Stirum's funds did not allow him to implement his scheme - or perhaps wiser thoughts prevailed.

-Early 20th century - Restoration and Embellishment - Victor de Stuers and his daughter Alice - sketch plans IV & V
+III - Early 20th century - Restoration and Embellishment - Victor de Stuers and his daughter Alice - sketch plans IV and V

-Van Limburg Stirum's daughter married Victor de Stuers, who bought de Wiersse from his parents-in-law's executors in 1893.
-From about this time the changes in the house and the garden are recorded in photographs in the archives at de Wiersse.
+Van Limburg Stirum's daughter married Victor de Stuers who bought de Wiersse from his parents-in-laws executors in 1893.
+From about this time changes in both house and garden can be followed in photographs in the archives at de Wiersse.

-De Stuers' initiative had been largely responsible for the establishment of a National department concerned with Monuments, Museums and Archives, of which he was the first head.
+De Stuers' initiative had been largely responsible for the establishment of a National department concerned with Monuments, Museums and Archives, of which he had become the first head.
 He lived and worked principally in the Hague and only visited de Wiersse for brief periods in the summer; but in 1904 (age 61) he found time to record the shape of the house and its surroundings (see sketch plan IV) with characteristic care, and insight.

-Between that date and his death in 1916 (but for the greater part before 1913 - see 'Buiten', p.
-502 16 October 1913 and p.
-514 25 October, 1913) he, a widower, and his only child, Alice (born 1895), carried out a number of changes to the house and to the garden.
+Between that date and his death in 1916 (but for the greater part before 1913 - see 'Buiten' p.
+502, 18 October 1913 and p.
+514, 25 October 1913) he, a widower, and his only child, Alice (born 1895), carried out a number of changes to the house and to the garden.

-The 18th century glazing bars and small panes (which survived in a few windows) replaced the larger scale 19th century glazing, and the house was renovated inside.
+The 18th century glazing bars and small panes (surviving in only a few windows) replaced the larger scale 19th century glazing, and the house was renovated inside.

-Outdoors, the principal changes were the extension of the drive (1906, across the old main road (Wiersser Allée) to the new main road and the removal of the kitchen garden (moestuin) to the arable northeast of the Berenpas (see sketch plan V).
-The kitchen garden was surrounded on three sides by a high solid boarded fence, lined on the inside with treillage.
+Outdoors, the principal changes were the extension of the drive (1906) across the old main road (Wiersser Allée) to the new main road and the removal of the kitchen garden (moestuin) in about 1908, to the arable northeast of the Berenpas (see sketch plan V).
+The kitchen garden was surrounded by a high solid boarded fence, lined on the inside with treillage.